In the EBD Blog

-In most of these cases, glasses or contact lenses are the simple and easy fix for allowing you to see better.
-But if glasses or contacts aren’t your thing, you may be eligible for a surgical option, such as LASIK, to improve your vision.
+In most of these cases, wearing glasses or contact lenses prescribed by your eye doctor is a simple and easy solution that will allow you to see better.
+But if glasses or contacts aren’t your thing, you may be eligible to have refractive surgery like LASIK performed to improve your vision.

-Blurry peripheral vision could be signs of glaucoma, retinal detachment, inflammation, or even a tumor — among other things.
+Blurry peripheral vision could be a sign of glaucoma, retinal detachment, inflammation, or even a tumor, among other things.

-With all that said, it should come as a relief to know that in most cases, you will just need a simple prescription to get your vision right.
-Glasses and contacts can be designed and fitted in such a way to provide clear, comfortable vision for all distances and visual needs.
-But never hesitate to have your eyes examined if you feel something is amiss.
-The eyes truly are the windows of the soul!
+With all that said, it should come as a relief to know that in most cases, a simple vision prescription from your eye doctor is enough to get your sight back to normal.
+Prescription glasses and contacts are designed and fitted to provide you with clear, comfortable vision at all distances.